-User Engagement.
+User Experience.
 What is it, and how does it differ from SEO?

-User Engagement, often called user experience or UX, is basically how a customer (or user) interacts with your website.
+User Experience, often called UX, is basically how a customer (or user) interacts with your website.
 Wikipedia defines it this way: “User Experience refers to a person’s emotions and attitudes about using a particular product, system or service.”

 When you translate this to your website, you’re checking to see if it’s easy to use, it’s clear what you are selling or offering if the pages are easy to navigate, and if the information you want to give easy to find.